aiven/devportal/docs/products/cassandra/reference.rst

 Reference
 =========

-Additional reference information for Aiven for Apache Cassandra:
+Additional reference information for Aiven for Apache Cassandra®:

 .. tableofcontents::